 - How to explain endometriosis to my boss?

-If there is one complaint wives have about their husbands, it is that they do not express their love often enough.
+Men don’t express their love often enough.
 In fact, some come home from work and just sit on their backsides, watching mindless TV, and drinking beer.

 Instead of being helpful, they are your liability.
 That was never the case in our relationship… [read more]